MNGlobalInvest/mn-global-investment-holdings/README.md

 This document represents the public-facing strategic framework for MN Global Investment Holdings, LLC.
 Additional technical specifications, security protocols, operational procedures, and proprietary systems documentation are maintained in separate secure repositories with appropriate access controls.

-For inquiries regarding partnerships, advisory roles, or institutional collaboration opportunities, please contact the organization through the official channels listed above.
+For inquiries regarding partnerships, advisory roles, or corporate collaboration opportunities, please contact the organization through the official channels listed above.

 ---